Home > Tours > Australia Tours > Top End & Kimberley Spectacular

 • Injiid Marlabu Calls Us: An opportunity to gain an insight into the Ngarinyin culture and language, fostering a profound connection to Country and its people.
 Discover ancient healing rituals and generation tales and learn of its rich history and heritage.

-Depart Fitzroy Crossing for Broome, the jewel of the Kimberley.
+Depart El Questro and fly from Kununurra to Broome, the jewel of the Kimberley.
 The tropical coastal city is truly multicultural, with Indonesian, Malaysian, Chinese, Japanese and European influences blending with the local First Nations culture for a unique feel.
-Broome was built on pearling, but now features world-class diving in its turquoise waters, craft breweries and iconic camel rides along Cable Beach.
-However you choose to experience it, you’re sure to fall in love with this unique town.
+Enjoy a cruise on the Ballena catamaran along Broome’s picturesque coastline.
+(B/D)

 • Willie Creek Pearl Farm: During a guided farm tour and cruise, discover how the rare and beautiful ‘Australian South Sea Pearl’ is produced.
 Your guide will reveal the intricate process of today’s modern cultured pearling industry.